 Lexington Debtor Education Attorney

-Filing for bankruptcy protection requires people to jump through a lot of hoops.
-One of the most important was put in place by the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) in an attempt to inform and educate consumers.
-Under BAPCPA, individuals who wish to file for personal bankruptcy must get credit counseling from a government-approved organization within 180 days before filing and must also complete a financial education course.
-These requirements apply to people filing Chapter 7 (liquidation), Chapter 13 (individual reorganization with unsecured debt below$383,175 and secured debt below $1,149,525), Chapter 12 (similar to Chapter 13 for distressed family farmers and fisherman), or Chapter 11 (individual reorganization without any unsecured debt limitation).
+These rules apply to people filing Chapter 7 (liquidation), Chapter 13 (individual reorganization with unsecured debt below $383,175 and secured debt below $1,149,525), Chapter 12 (similar to Chapter 13 for distressed family farmers and fisherman), or Chapter 11 (individual reorganization without any unsecured debt limitation).

-With over 35 years of experience in our community, the Fayette County bankruptcy lawyers at Bunch & Brock are committed to providing each of our clients with a high level of personal service.
-We are dedicated to helping those in our community make the best plan for eliminating or repaying their debts.
+With over 35 years of experience in Fayette County, the bankruptcy lawyers at Bunch & Brock are committed to providing each of our clients with a high level of personal service.
+We are dedicated to helping those in our community make the best plan for eliminating or repaying debts.
 We understand each step necessary for filing a successful bankruptcy petition and know how to evaluate whether filing bankruptcy is the right path for you.
 If you are burdened with debt, you need the calm competence of a skilled legal team in your corner.
-We encourage you to contact our office by calling 859-254-5522 or filling out this online form.
+We encourage you to contact our office by calling 859-353-6883 or filling out our online form.

-The session with an approved counselor lasts about 60 to 90 minutes and can take place in person, on the phone, or online (if not done in person, there is a verification process to make sure the person is, in fact, the debtor).
-By law, the counseling must include at least:
+Credit counseling must be complete before you file for bankruptcy and cannot be undertaken at the same time as your debtor education.
+The session with an approved counselor lasts about 60 to 90 minutes and can take place in person, on the phone, or online.
+(If not done in person, there is a verification process to make sure you are, in fact, the debtor.)
+By law, credit counseling must include at least:

 - An evaluation of your personal financial situation – current debts, creditors, income, etc.